“Why should anyone be frightened by a hat?”

 Neil Gaiman, Anansi Boys

 “You can never have too many good hats.”

 On this gusty afternoon I’m on our patio writing.
 I’m just up the road from where the Chappell brothers attended St Leonards Primary School in the palindromic suburb of Glenelg.

 It’s sitting on the table quietly, but has a full and boisterous past.
 Faded and frayed, on its front an emblem; two golden stalks of wheat embrace the acronym KCC.
 Kapunda Cricket Club.
 Down one side; the crowded loops of a celebrated signature.

 It’s in its fourth decade.
-Mothers, wives and girlfriends, please look away now for it’s never been caught within twenty-two yards of a twin-tub.
+Mothers, wives and girlfriends, everyone, please look away now for it’s never been caught within twenty-two yards of a twin-tub.